-It was the last album to make an appearance (at 82), and here three more classics from the consistently high-quality A Day At The Races appear in this magnificent selection of Queen songs.
+It was the last album to make an appearance (at 82), and here three more classics from the consistently high-quality A Day at the Races appear in this magnificent selection of Queen songs.
 There is still one non-album track yet to feature, as well as three tracks from the Flash Gordon soundtrack.
-The album Made In Heaven makes its final appearance.
+The album Made in Heaven makes its final appearance.
 Three tracks featured on Greatest Hits are listed, but nothing from Greatest Hits II.

-80. Pain Is So Close To Pleasure (Deacon/Mercury), A Kind Of Magic, 1986
+80. Pain Is So Close to Pleasure (Deacon/Mercury), A Kind of Magic, 1986

-The best of the Freddie/John disco-funk collaborations, ‘Pain…’ has a distinctly Motown feel and some great falsetto vocal from Freddie.
+The best of the Freddie/John disco-funk collaborations, Pain has a distinctly Motown feel and some great falsetto vocal from Freddie.
 As so often, Brian’s guitar adds an unmistakeable Queen sound.
 The remix released as a single in North America is a salutary reminder that remixes are usually best avoided.
-Best moment: the solo, leading into the middle eight — “When your plans go wrong…”
+Best moment: the solo, leading into the middle eight — “When your plans go wrong …”

 79. I Go Crazy (May), b-side, 1984